umazalakain/django-acme/README.md

 Just a tiny view that exposes `ACME_CHALLENGE*` environment variables.

-The environment is read at view construction.
-Multiple ACME challenges can be
+Multiple ACME challenges can be declared:
-declared:

     export ACME_CHALLENGE_0="foo_token.foo_secret"
     export ACME_CHALLENGE_C="bar_token.bar_secret"

-Simply add the endpoint by including the URL pattern definitions:
+The environment is read at view construction time, when you add the enpoint by including the URL definitions:

     urlpatterns = [
         …